 A conditioner is used on the front surfaces of the teeth for 30 seconds to further prepare them for bonding the brackets.
 This is cleaned off, the teeth are dried, and an adhesive primer is placed on the teeth to enhance the bonding process.

 Patients in our dental practice find they have a decision to make when they decide to undergo orthodontic treatment—choosing between clear aligners and traditional braces.
 Many of our adult patients are unaware that there is an alternative to traditional braces.
 Clear aligners—such as Invisalign—are an effective alternative with several benefits compared to traditional braces, especially for adults.
 Here are the top four reasons why adults in our practice prefer clear aligners over traditional braces.

 Lingual braces are placed behind the teeth (by the tongue and palate), rather than in front, and therefore offer a great cosmetic alternative for those who want their teeth straightened, without the braces showing.

 Types of Lingual Braces

-Your choice of brand depends upon the orthodontist and his recommendation, as well as your preference.
+Your choice of the brand depends upon the orthodontist and his recommendation, as well as your preference.
 Regardless of the developer, the oral appliance device works in the same way.
 The difference is in the design and how the braces are attached and secured on the back of the teeth.
 Some of the most popular brands are:

-STb Light Lingual System
+STB Light Lingual System